 by Collyn Rivers

-Were roads totally smooth, there would be no need for sprung caravan suspension.
+Were roads totally smooth, there would be no need for sprung travel trailer suspension.
 Most roads, however, are far from that.
 Even trains on smooth rails need springing.
-Caravan wheels must traverse bumps, holes and sometimes corrugation.
-They must do so without damaging the caravan and that carried in it.
+Travel trailer wheels must traverse bumps, holes and sometimes corrugation.
+They must do so without damaging the travel trailer and that carried in it.

 The suspension is speed-related.
 Road shocks forces increase by the square of the speed.
 For instance, such shocks at 60 km/h are four times harder than at 30 km/h.
 At 100 km/h it’s over ten times as hard.